cppalliance/cppalliance.github.io/_posts/2026-08-18-ArnaudBecheler2026Q2Update.md

 - memory usage
 - transitive dependency count.

+Work items for this quarter overwhelmingly fell into one or several of these dimensions, aiming at making technical debt visible and actionable.

 ### One Doc to Find Them All

 If you can't find a feature in the doc, does it really exist?